 Proven Safe.
 Proven Effective.

-Used in clinical care for 1,074 newborns, the Dream Warmer treated or prevented hypothermia in 92% of cases—with no safety concerns reported.
+Used in clinical trials for 1,074 newborns, the Dream Warmer treated or prevented hypothermia in 92% of cases—with no safety concerns reported.

 Across three clinical trials in Rwanda, the Dream Warmer consistently prevented or treated neonatal hypothermia, with high success rates and no reported safety concerns in over 1,000 uses.